mejuliver/sampakframework/README.md

 # Sampak PHP framework
-Sampak, means "really fits".
+Sampak, means "surely fits".
+If you need a light PHP MVC framework, this might fits your needs, it has all the basic utilities for your project.
 Sampak framework is one of those light PHP frameworks that you can use for your PHP projects.